-The rear towing eye is welded from below to the right side of the spare tire compartment.
-The front towing eye is located behind the flap in the front bumper panel (arrow).
+The rear towing eye is located below to the right side of the spare tire compartment.
+The front towing eye is located on the passenger side behind a flap in the bumper panel.

-Flap removal: Insert finger in the opening of the flap, pull the flap out slightly and downward to remove.
+To remove the flap, insert finger in the opening of the flap, pull the flap out slightly and downward to remove.